ocademy-ai/machine-learning/_sources/data-science/data-science-lifecycle/introduction.md

 Questions a data scientist may ask:

 - Has this problem been approached before?
 What was discovered?
-- Is the purpose and goal understood by all involved?
+- Are the purpose and goal understood by all involved?
 - Is there ambiguity and how to reduce it?
 - What are the constraints?
 - What will the end result potentially look like?
-- How much resources (time, people, computational) are available?
+- How many resources (time, people, computational) are available?

 Next is identifying, collecting, then finally exploring the data needed to achieve these defined goals.
 At this step of acquisition, data scientists must also evaluate the quantity and quality of the data.
 This requires some data exploration to confirm what has been acquired will support reaching the desired result.